JJING88/jilu0503_9103_tut5/README.md

 ## Section 1 – Research and inspiration:

-**1-1 Okazz_Japanese generative artist and creative coder**
+When imitating Anwar Jalal Shemza's The Apple Tree, there are several directions to draw inspiration from to help us go about forming the visuals and structure of the code implementation.
+Below is a brief description of several design-inspiring elements and related concepts:

+**1-1 Visual representation of geometric abstract art**

+Shemza's Apple Tree uses simple geometric shapes to express complex ideas.
+This geometric abstract art emphasises shape, symmetry and spatial layout.
+These geometric patterns can be used in code design to create a similar visual effect through the arrangement of simple shapes such as squares, arcs and rectangles.

-Okazz's work has a unique style that combines geometric abstraction, soft curves and dynamic visuals to create organic forms through complex generative rules.
-This style can inspire the following projects:
+We found Okazz's work has a unique style that combines geometric abstraction, soft curves and dynamic visuals to create organic forms through complex generative rules.
+This style can inspire we to:

 1. A sense of static growth
 Using algorithms such as Perlin Noise to generate natural curves can give an image a sense of flow, giving static images a soft, natural dynamic feel.